 This Board is chaired by the Group Chief Executive Officer ("Group CEO") and also consists of the Executive Officers and other persons designated by the Group CEO.
 The Executive Management Board deliberates and determines management strategies, business plans, budgets, allocation of management resources, and other important matters related to the management of the Nomura Group.

-This committee is chaired by the Group CEO and also consists of the Group COO, Division Heads, Chief Risk Officer, Chief Financial Officer (CFO), Chief Legal Officer (CLO), Co-CRO and other persons designated by the Group CEO.
+This committee is chaired by the Group CEO and also consists of the one representative executive officer appointed by the Group CEO, Chief Compliance Officer (CCO), Chief Risk Officer (CRO), Chief Financial Officer (CFO), Division Heads and persons designated by the Group CEO.
 The Executive Management Board has delegated authority to the Group Integrated Risk Committee to deliberate and determine important matters concerning enterprise risk management of the Nomura Group.